pinntech/SlotLabel/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SlotLabel.svg?style=flat)](http://cocoapods.org/pods/SlotLabel)
 [![Language](https://img.shields.io/badge/language-objective--c-lightgrey.svg)](http://cocoapods.org/pods/SlotLabel)

-SlotLabel is an animated variant of a UILabel that is heavily inspired by casino slots.
+SlotLabel is an animated label that is heavily inspired by casino slots.
 It was designed as a drop-in replacement for a UILabel.
 The interface provides customization properties and animation methods.
-Animating the label to a string is a simple one liner, and can be customized to fit your apps style.
+Animating the label to a string is a dead simple, and can be customized to fit many different use cases.

 ### Table of Contents
 ---------------------